DataDog/dd-trace-java/docs/how_instrumentations_work.md

 ## Gradle

-Instrumentations included when building the Datadog java trace agent are defined in [`/settings.gradle`](https://github.com/DataDog/dd-trace-java/blob/master/settings.gradle)` `in alpha order with the other instrumentations in this format:
+Instrumentations included when building the Datadog java trace agent are defined in [`/settings.gradle`](https://github.com/DataDog/dd-trace-java/blob/master/settings.gradle) in alphabetical order with the other instrumentations in this format:

 ```groovy
 include ':dd-java-agent:instrumentation:$framework?:$framework-$minVersion'